w4jbm/MBASIC-Protect/README.md

 Let me start with a spoiler alert.
 The source code for MBASIC 5.2 is available and, while I dug as deep as I could I did eventually consult the source code.
 This document is roughly in the order I "discovered" things and this is an interesting puzzle to look at.

+Ulitmately, I will provide source code (in BASIC designed to be compiled with BASCOM) that will protect or unprotect any tolkenized MBASIC 5.2 program.

 And also a disclaimer...
 This is done strickly for educational purposes.
 There was at least one utility already widely available that did unprotect files, there was no source code or documentation about how they went about it.

 ## UNPRO.COM
 In looking through the Walnut Creek CP/M Repository, I found a couple of things.

 The most useful was a file UNPRO.COM that, when ran, would unprotect a BASIC file that has been saved as protected.
-The program is 1) proof that there is a way to unprotect a protected file and that 2) this capability has been around for a while.
+The program was 1) proof that there is a way to unprotect a protected file and 2) that this capability has been around for a while.
 (I don't feel that I'm compromising any deep secrets by looking at this around four decades after the interpreter was released.
-But this means I'm not fundamentally breaking something that hasn't been broken before.)
+But this means I'm not fundamentally breaking something that hasn't been broken before.
+I also didn't realize that the source code for MBASIC itself was available as I started this.)
 Unfortunately, there is just a simple text file with the command showing its use and urging people not to unprotect anything they shouldn't.
 There is no source code and no author is listed.
 When run with no argument, you see the following:

 ```
 A>unpro